December 7, 2021 - February 12, 2022

 Tri-Star Arts announces a special exhibition in their gallery at the historic Candoro Marble Building.
 A solo show, Graft, featuring work by artist Edra Soto of Chicago, Illinois opens on Tuesday, December 7, 2021 and will run through Saturday, February 12, 2022.
 Public receptions will be held on Friday, December 10, 2021 from 4:00- 8:00 pm and Friday, February 4, 2022 from 5:00- 8:00 pm (artist in attendance on February 4).

-This exhibition will coincide with the unveiling of a permanent, outdoor sculpture by Edra Soto, Graft Knoxville, in early February 2022 at the UT GATOP Arboretum & Education Center in Knoxville, Tennessee.
+This exhibition will precede the unveiling of a permanent, outdoor sculpture by Edra Soto, Graft Knoxville, in April 2022 at the UT GATOP Arboretum & Education Center in Knoxville, Tennessee.
 This site-specific sculpture initiative has been organized and curated by Tri-Star Arts in partnership with the UT Department of Plant Sciences, UT School of Art/ Sculpture Department, UT College of Architecture + Design/ FabLab, Sanders Pace Architecture, Johnson & Galyon Construction, Mallia Engineering Company, and Tennessee Marble Company.
 Graft Knoxville is in its final stages of production with more information and related public events forthcoming.